Retirement income in addition to Social Security and other plan benefits you may have.

 - If you retire before age 65, you may receive reduced pension benefits.

 - You can defer receiving your pension benefit.
-However, you will automatically start receiving your benefit when you reach age 70 and a half.
+However, you will automatically start receiving your benefit when you reach age 72.

 The Local 30 Pension Fund offers five types of pensions, each with its own eligibility requirements: